-CU Anschutz will, upon written request disclose to the alleged victim of a crime of violence (as defined in section 16 of title 18, United States Code), or a nonforcible sex offense (i.e., incest or statutory rape) the report on the results of any disciplinary proceeding conducted by CU Anschutz against a student who is the alleged perpetrator of such a crime or offense.
+CU Anschutz will, upon written request, disclose to the alleged victim of a crime of violence (as defined in section 16 of title 18, United States Code), or a nonforcible sex offense (i.e., incest or statutory rape) the report on the results of any disciplinary proceeding conducted by CU Anschutz against a student who is the alleged perpetrator of such a crime or offense.
 If the alleged victim is deceased as a result of the crime or offense, the next of kin of such victim shall be provided with the results if requested.

-Office of Equity Training Index Title Length Intended Audience Topics Covered Equity 101: What We Do 1-1.5 hours All Office of Equity's role on campus Reporting Process Discrimination, Harassment, Sexual misconduct policies Intro to consent Intro to Inter-Personal Violence Intro to Bystander Intervention Responsible Employees Case studies Mandatory training requirements Contact information No Longer on Standby: Bystander Training 1.5 hours All Intro to identity and bias Intro to microaggressions Bystander effect history and theory Bystander effect cognitive and behavioral processes Resistance/Allyship
+Office of Equity Training Index

+Title Length Intended Audience Topics Covered Equity 101: What We Do 1-1.5 hours All Office of Equity's role on campus Reporting Process Discrimination, Harassment, Sexual misconduct policies Intro to consent Intro to Inter-Personal Violence Intro to Bystander Intervention Responsible Employees Case studies Mandatory training requirements Contact information No Longer on Standby: Bystander Training 1.5 hours All Intro to identity and bias Intro to microaggressions Bystander effect history and theory Bystander effect cognitive and behavioral processes Resistance/Allyship Impact and importance of bystander intervention Bystander intervention strategies Experiential learning (scenarios/role-play) Responsible employees Contact information

-Title Length Intended Audience Topics Covered (continued) No Longer on Standby: Active Bystander Training 1.5 hours All Impact and importance of bystander intervention Bystander intervention strategies Experiential learning (scenarios/role-play) Responsible employees Contact information Discrimination & Sexual Misconduct Employee Training 2 hours Faculty/Staff Office of Equity's role on campus Reporting process Discrimination, Harassment, Sexual Misconduct Policies Discrimination and harassment case studies Retaliation and related violations Interpersonal violence Consent Gender Construction Pregnancy Responsible employee requirements Trauma and support Mandatory training requirements Contact information Prevention Together 1 hour Online at own pace Students Office of Equity's role on campus Sexual Misconduct Policy Prohibited behavior Techniques for safely intervening as a bystander How to support a survivor Reporting options CU Discrimination and Sexual Misconduct 1 hour Online at own pace Faculty/Staff/Students Volunteers/Affiliates Sexual Misconduct and Nondiscrimination Policies Conflict of Interest in Amorous Relationships Policy Office of Equity's role on campus Reporting options Mandatory Training obligations Retaliation Resources Affirmative Consent Incapacitation Supportive Measures
+Office of Equity Training Index Continued Title Length Intended Audience Topics Covered Discrimination & Sexual Misconduct Employee Training 2 hours Faculty/Staff Office of Equity's role on campus Reporting process Discrimination, Harassment, Sexual Misconduct Policies Discrimination and harassment case studies Retaliation and related violations Interpersonal violence Consent Pregnancy Responsible employee requirements Trauma and support Mandatory training requirements Contact information Prevention Together 1 hour Online at own pace Students Office of Equity's role on campus University policies and procedures Prohibited behavior Techniques for safely intervening as a bystander How to support a survivor Reporting options CU Discrimination and Sexual Misconduct 1 hour Online at own pace Faculty/Staff/Students Volunteers/Affiliates Sexual Misconduct and Nondiscrimination Policies Conflict of Interest in Amorous Relationships Policy Office of Equity's role on campus Reporting options Mandatory Training obligations Retaliation Resources Affirmative Consent Incapacitation Supportive Measures